 All Offices, Residences, Flats, Student Rooms and Suites are fitted for connection to College internet services via Wi-Fi network.
 The student network has individually allocated ports in each bedroom.
 Students will be required to guarantee that their computers have suitable virus protection before being permitted to use the network.
-If you require IT Support, you can place IT requests via the St Andrew's College Help Desk System.
-Any matters regarding network or computer access should be referred to Katelyn Fawbert in the Operations Office.
+Any network or computer access matters should be referred to Katelyn Fawbert in the Operations Office.